chandru174642/Ex.-10---REVERSE-ENGINEER-THE-GIVEN-PRODUCT/README.md

 ### Step 6.:- Select the Pan option and select the extruder (left or right) for printing the design.
 ### Step 7.:- Select the Move option for design print position in build tack plate and then after select the Rotate option for rotating the design easily printed and used low print material.
 ### Step 8.:- select the Scale option for design scale according to build tack plate area and then
-### after click the start option and select printing option standard as shown in below figure.
+### after click the start option and select printing option standard as shown in below faigure.
 ### Step 9.:- After completing the all setting then click the Slice option and export the file in gcode Format.
 ### Step 10.:- After generate the gcode format then follow the these instruction
   ###   ●	Switch on the 3d printer.